COMMISSIONS AND MINISTRIES

 TRUSTEE BOARD

 Bro.
-William Watkins, Pro Tem
+William Watkins, Chair Pro Tem

 In the AME Church, those elected to the office of trustee are not only holders of an office of trust but are also temporal caretakers for and of the Kingdom of God.

 Trustees in the African Methodist Episcopal Church have the responsibility of all church property.
-Trustees are stewards that oversee the management, care and maintenance, development, acquisition of all properties belonging to the Church, and use of property.
+Trustees are stewards who oversee the management, care and maintenance, development, and acquisition of all properties belonging to the Church, and use of property.
 They are continuously engaged in making the facilities better and safer.
 They support the goals and initiative of the Pastor’s vision for growth and community outreach.

 Sis.
 Bonnye Berry, President